ccsj2023/APITestAutomation/README.md

 What does this repo contain?
 This repo contains example codes of API Tests using Rest-Assured.
 Hamcrest Matchers are used for assertions.
 TestNG Listeners are used to capture the events in logs.
 FAKE Rest APIs on Reqres.in is used for testing.
 ExtentReports is a reporting library for automation testing for .NET and Java.
 It creates detailed and beautiful HTML reports

 Scenarios covered in this project:
-GET requests
+GET requests,
-POST requests
+POST requests,
-PUT requests
+PUT requests,
-PATCH requests
+PATCH requests,
-DELETE requests
+DELETE requests,
-Authentication requests
+Authentication requests,
-Verify the Response Body
+Verify the Response Body,
-Verify the Response Status Code
+Verify the Response Status Code,
-Extract value from Response Body
+Extract value from Response Body,
-Perform assertions using Hamcrest Matchers
+Perform assertions using Hamcrest Matchers,
-Create POJO for passing values to request body
-Perform JSON Schema Validation.
+Create POJO for passing values to request body, Perform JSON Schema Validation.

 Skills: API / JAVA / TestNG / Maven / JSON / HTML